LogtalkDotOrg/logtalk3/tests/prolog/unicode/NOTES.md

 	http://www.iana.org/assignments/character-sets

 3. Two new `open/4` predicate options, `encoding(Atom)` and `bom(Boolean)`.
-The handling of these options depends on the mode argument and follow from the Unicode standard guidelines and current practice:
+The handling of these options depends on the mode argument, only applies to text files, and follows from the Unicode standard guidelines and current
+practice:

 - `write` mode: If an `encoding/1` option is present, use the specified encoding, otherwise use the default encoding (which the user can query using